 Store these crepes in an airtight container in the fridge for up to three days.
 You can reheat them in the microwave, in a pan on the stove, or in the oven.
 Be sure not to overheat them when reheating the leftovers because they do dry out if overheated.

-What fillings to use in these coconut flour crepes
+What fillings to use

 I prefer sweet crepes and my favourite filling is blueberry jam, but they’re also delicious with this apple pie jam.
 Fresh fruit, coconut yogourt, nut butter, or some melted dairy free dark chocolate are all delicious options for sweet crepe fillings.